lingtalfi/HybridList/README.md

 History Log
 ------------------

+- 1.5.2 -- 2017-11-15

+    - fix HybridList now return nulls when not set for sliceNumber, sliceLength, offset

 - 1.5.1 -- 2017-11-15

     - fix SqlRequest now the count query takes into account the distinct keyword